 To learn more about the values of ITIL Practitioner to ITSM professionals, I invite you to read this guest blog by Kaimar Karu.

 Another one is HDI.
 HDI is the world’s largest IT service and technical support membership association.
 It is also the industry’s premier certification and training body.
-Quality technical support depends not only on specialist know-how but also problem-solving and communication skills.
+Quality technical support depends not only on specialist know-how but also on problem-solving and communication skills.
 The HDI certification exams are based on HDI certification standards.
 The competencies for the certification standards are identified and approved by the HDI International Certification Standards Committee (ICSC).
 It consists of a group of industry experts and experienced practitioners from a number of organizations.

-As an example, you will find in the Customer Service Representative Course, there is one unit that is focused entirely on communications skills covering the communication process, cultural sensitivity, vocal elements, listening skills, writing skills and how to document incidents.
+As an example, you will find in the Customer Service Representative Course, there is one unit that is focused entirely on communication skills covering the communication process, cultural sensitivity, vocal elements, listening skills, writing skills and how to document incidents.
 What you will find interesting is the fact that HDI certifications are based on job roles.
 Each certification is targeted at the skills needed per job role in a Technical Support Center.

 Role-based certifications on Support Center

 You will find a broad portfolio of training and certification that relates to the job roles in support centers.
 Communication skills are covered in nearly all the courses in the HDI portfolio.
 Have a look at the matrix below.

 If your IT training portfolio heavily leans towards developing technical skills, it’s time to rethink the relevance of soft skills development.
 CIOs expect their staff to have both!

 Our courseware library features many titles in the IT best practice domain which helps to connect IT with management skills.
 And the best of all, they are complementary to many vendor-specific technical training.